 Example: Your competitor has a link to them from Forbes from a guest post.
 It would show up in the backlink analysis.

 The more credible sites that link to your competitor, the higher they are likely to rank.
 You want to try to get your site listed on these credible sites too.
 Or even better, try to get your link in place of your competitors.

 Example: That Forbes guest blog post is from 2010.
 Write an updated piece and pitch it to replace your competitors.
 Documenting this information can help you stay on top of the local competition.

-Don’t forget that reviews can play big into how you rank.
-Do your job well and make people rave about you online.
+- Don’t forget that reviews affect your ranking.
+Do your job well so that people rave about you online.